magento/knowledge-base/docs/guides/support-kb-styleguide.md

 ## File names

 File names and folders are formatted as code.
+Example: The `/var/log` system directory contains logs for all environments.

 ## Numbers